-Home to more than fifty Fortune 500 companies, Pennsylvania is often viewed as a bub for innovation.
-Developers across the Keystone State have been driving softward hub for innovation.
+Home to more than fifty Fortune 500 companies, Pennsylvania is often viewed as a hub for innovation.
 Developers across the Keystone State have been driving software solutions in new industries like manufacturing, banking, and agriculture.

 Pittsburgh-based Conversant Labs provides the tools developers need to build robust conversational experiences for their users.
 The company is helping to increase the accessibility of our world by expanding the ways people can interact with products.
 The company developed the award-winning Yes, Chef!, a hands-free, voice-activated cooking app that dictates more than 350,000 recipes.